folio-org/okapi/doc/guide.md

 The okapi directory contains a few sub modules.
 These are:

- * `okapi-core`: the gateway server itself
+ * `okapi-core` -- The gateway server itself.
- * `okapi-common`: utilities used by both gateway and modules
+ * `okapi-common` -- Utilities used by both gateway and modules.
- * `doc`: documentation, including this guide
+ * `doc` -- Documentation, including this guide.
- * `okapi-test-auth-module`: a simple module for testing authentication stuff
+ * `okapi-test-auth-module` -- A simple module for testing authentication stuff.
- * `okapi-test-module`: a module mangling HTTP content for test purposes
+ * `okapi-test-module` -- A module mangling HTTP content for test purposes.
- * `okapi-test-header-module`: a module to test headers-only mode
+ * `okapi-test-header-module` -- A module to test headers-only mode.

 (Note the build order specified in the `pom.xml`: okapi-core must be last because its tests rely on the previous ones.)

-The result for each module and okapi-core is a combined jar file with all necessary components combined - including Vert.x.
+The result for each module and okapi-core is a combined jar file with all necessary components combined, including Vert.x.
 The listening port is adjusted with property `port`.

 For example, to run the okapi-test-auth-module module and listen on port 8600, use: